k2view-academy/K2View-Academy/academy/Training_Level_1/01_Fabric_Introduction/1_1_Fabric_Overview.md

 Now we are acquainted with Digital Entities and Fabric's main features, let's have a look at a couple of use cases from K2View's customers: [Fabric Use Cases](academy\Training_Level_1\01_Fabric_Introduction) .

-We are now all set to move to the next stage and learn about Fabric's architecture
+We are now all set and ready to move to the next stage and learn about Fabric's architecture !

 [<img align="right" width="60" height="54" src="/articles/images/Next.png">](\academy\Training_Level_1\02_Fabric_Architecture\FabricArchitectureOverview.md)